FEUP-LDTS-2021/ldts-project-assignment-g1202/README.md

 ### PLANNED FEATURES - Still being implemented!

-- **Player control** - The player may move and attack the enemies with the keyboard control.
 - **Collisions detection** - Collisions (still need to be implemented)
 - **Diferent enemies** - The player will face different enemies throughout the game.  (still need to be implemented)
 - **Shop interaction and money management** - (still need to be implemented)